conda/conda/docs/source/install/quick.rst

 OSX Miniconda install
 ---------------------

-In your browser download the `Miniconda installer <http://conda.pydata.org/miniconda.html>`_ for OSX, then in your terminal window type the following and follow the prompts on the installer screens.
+In your browser download the `Miniconda installer for OSX <http://conda.pydata.org/miniconda.html>`_, then in your terminal window type the following and follow the prompts on the installer screens.
 If unsure about any setting, simply accept the defaults as they all can be changed later.